lenon/ansible-davmail/README.md

 > to use any mail/calendar client (e.g. Thunderbird with Lightning or Apple
 > iCal) with an Exchange server.

-This repo is an Ansible playbook that installs DavMail on a VPS (in my case a server running FreeBSD), creating a POP3, SMTP and CalDAV proxy for any Outlook/Exchange-based solution.
+This repo is an Ansible playbook that installs DavMail on a VPS running FreeBSD, creating a POP3 proxy for any Outlook/Exchange-based email.

 ## Requirements